fosshostorg/public-docs/docs/general/application.md

 Our decision is final and just because you meet the eligibility criteria does not necessarily mean that you will be accepted.

+!!! note
-> We appreciate projects who make the effort to contact us regarding their application before applying because it allows us to talk with you, get to know you and build what will hopefully be a long-lasting relationship.
+    We appreciate projects who make the effort to contact us regarding their application before applying because it allows us to talk with you, get to know you and build what will hopefully be a long-lasting relationship.

 ## Examples of projects we do not help
 Whilst there are many projects we can and do help, there are many others we cannot help.
 We provide below some examples of projects we cannot help, not but limited to: